UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 Random effects are less commonly used but perhaps more widely encountered in nature.
 Each level can be considered a random variable from an underlying process or distribution in a random effect.

+A random effect is a parameter that is allowed to vary across groups or individuals.
+Random effects do not take a single fixed value, rather they follow a distribution (usually the normal distribution).
+Random effects can be added to a model to account for variation around an intercept or slope.
+Each individual or group then gets their own estimated random effect, representing an adjustment from the mean.

-On the other hand, random effects are usually grouping factors for which we are trying to control.
+So random effects are usually grouping factors for which we are trying to control.
 They are always categorical, as you can’t force R to treat a continuous variable as a random effect.
 A lot of the time we are not specifically interested in their impact on the response variable, but we know that they might be influencing the patterns we see.

 #### Examples: